 These figures of speech appear to speak to the reality that humans act like animals.
 Whether a “brood of vipers”, “sheep”, “goats”, “birds of prey”, “donkey”, ostriches, moles, etc, etc. This way of speaking about people is found everywhere in the Bible.
 The use of such words does not mean it intends to teach about literal demons, but most likely to use the figure to teach us about the realities that exist within the World and to know what is ahead.
 The lays the largest claim in history to knowing what is “ahead”.
 The majority of it is prophetic literature.

 So it says in Hosea 12:10 literal, “I have also spoken over the Prophets, and myself has abounded a vision, and in the hand of the Prophets I have likened.”

 The verb to resemble/liken is used by Hosea without any additional information, but appears to infer that through the Prophets Yahweh has “likened” truth to all sorts of things—i.e. metaphors, allegories, riddles, enigmas.

 And the desert-dwellers have met near the howlers, And the satyr is calling upon his friend; indeed there Lilith has caused to wink, and she has found to-herself a place of rest.

 Be wise.
-In fact, as sheep, be wise as the serpents, and unmixed/pure as the doves (Matt.
+In fact, be wise as the serpents, (hint: this means serpents are not inherently bad) and unmixed/pure as the doves (Matt.
 10:16).
-As the Bible uses sheep, trees, birds, etc. to describe certain kinds of people it also apparently uses demons to describe certain kinds of people.
+As the Bible uses sheep, trees, birds, bees, etc. to describe groups of people perhaps it uses demons to describe certain groups of people.
 Sheep and birds are real but when Jesus speaks about them he is not speaking of actual sheep or birds.
 He stated that he came to seek the lost “sheep” of Israel.
 They are used figuratively.
 For example,